TheGhouls/oct/doc/browser.rst

     response = br.open_url('http://localhost/other_page.html')
     print(response.status_code)

-This piece of code access two page, and for each print the `status_code` of the response object returned by the `open_url` method.
+This script opens two urls, and for each one display the `status_code` of the response object returned by the `open_url` method.

-Since the return is simply the return of `requests.get` or `requests.post` method, you can access all properties of a basic `requests.Response` object.
+Since the return value is simply the return of the `requests.get` or of the `requests.post` method, you can access all properties of a basic `requests.Response` object.
 But we add one thing to it, an `html` property, containing an `lxml.html` object, representing the opened page.